guyk1971/guyk1971.github.io/README.md

 - Audio and Speech
 - Control (e.g. PID)

-Question: where do I put foundational backbones that can serve variosu domains ?
-- Transformers
-- State Space Models
-they are both related to sequence modeling which can be applied to any of the app domains. so they are common.

 ## Programming and Tools
 links to various cheatsheets / templates that are useful